Skip to main content

 01T00:00+01:00[Europe/Paris] will let programs add six months to

-the timestamp while adjusting for Summer Time (daylight saving
+the timestamp while adjusting for summer time (daylight saving

 time).
-But the same calculation applied to
+However, the same calculation applied to

 2020-01-01T00:00+01:00[+01:00] will produce an incorrect result

-that will be off by one hour in the timezone Europe/Paris.
+that will be off by one hour in the time zone Europe/Paris.

-CLDR: Common locale data repository [CLDR], a project of the Unicode
+CLDR: Common Locale Data Repository [CLDR], a project of the Unicode

 Consortium to provide locale data to applications.